LudovicLeGuen/Abyss-Dive-Club/README.md

 This website is the first Milestone projects (out of five) required to obtain the Diploma in Software development at The Code Institute.

 The requirements of this project are:
--build a responsive and static front-end site
+* Build a responsive and static front-end site
--present useful information to users
+* Present useful information to users
--use HTML5 and CSS3.
+* Use HTML5 and CSS3.
--The site must contain at least three pages.
+* The site must contain at least three pages.

 ## UX
 ### Ideal User Demographic